Existence of Invariant Probability Measures for Stochastic Differential Equations with Finite Time Delay: Towards invariant measures and stationary solutions

 By not doing so, we see more clearly how \eqref{eq:difficult} and \eqref{eq:difficult2} in Theorem \ref{cor:main} (see {\S}\ref{sec:special}) relate.
 Observe that condition \eqref{eq:difficult} is not only sufficient but also necessary for tightness; see Proposition \ref{prop:Dtight}. \end{remark} A direct consequence of either Proposition \ref{thm:interstep} or Corollary \ref{cor:intervals} is the following. \begin{corollary} Suppose $X=(X(t))_{-\tau\leq t<\infty}$ is a global solution to \eqref{eq:SDDEW} and bounded in probability.
 If there is a non-negative constant $\alpha_{\textnormal{max}}\geq 0$ $($resp., $ \alpha_{\textnormal{min}}\geq 0 )$ such that

 and if there exists a non-negative constant $\beta\geq 0$ such that

 then the segment process $(X_t)_{t\geq 0}$ is tight in $C[-\tau,0]$.

-In addition, if we assume that all other solutions exist globally as well, then problem \eqref{eq:SDDEW} admits an invariant measure, hence there is at least one stationary solution. \end{corollary} In order to prove Theorem \ref{thm:main_cont}, we need the following tightness result.
+In addition, if all other solutions to \eqref{eq:SDDEW} exist globally, then problem \eqref{eq:SDDEW} admits an invariant measure, hence there is at least one stationary solution. \end{corollary} In order to prove Theorem \ref{thm:main_cont}, we need the following tightness result.
 The proposition below is obtained by exploiting Kolmogorov's tightness criterion (Theorem \ref{thm:kolm}).
 It is worth noting that the following proposition requires no additional assumptions on the noise coefficient $b.$

 \begin{proposition} Suppose $X=(X(t))_{-\tau\leq t<\infty}$ is a global solution to \eqref{eq:SDDEW}.
 If the stochastic process $(\sup_{u\in[t-\tau,t]}{\|X_u\|_\infty})_{t \geq \tau}$ is bounded in probability, then the segment process $({X_t})_{t \geq 0}$ is tight in $C[-\tau,0]$. \end{proposition}